uio-bmi/immuneML/docs/source/usecases/emerson_replication.rst

 and {:math:`\alpha_1`, :math:`\beta_1`}) to describe beta-distributed prior for CMV-negative and CMV-positive subjects.
 These parameters are then used to create log-posterior odds ratio for class assignment for new subjects.

-To find the optimal p-value threshold we used 10-fold cross-validation on the cohort 1 and choose the one minimizing the cross-entropy loss (also called logarithmic loss).
-We then test the performance of the optimal model (optimal p-value and the classifier fitted on resulting data representation) on the cohort 2 (as it was done in the original study).
+To find the optimal p-value threshold we used 10-fold cross-validation on the cohort 1 and chose the one minimizing the cross-entropy loss (also called logarithmic loss).
+We then tested the performance of the optimal model (optimal p-value and the classifier fitted on resulting data representation) on the cohort 2 (as it was done in the original study).

 The full YAML specification: